arcus/education_fellows/reproducibility.md

 ## Tools for Better Practices

-Here we aim to provide a broad overview of how some tools and practices (scripts, data management and metdata, version control, and dependency management) can ameliorate some of the challenges we've outlined earlier.
+Here we aim to provide a broad overview of how a handful of technical tools and practices (scripts, data management and metadata, version control, and dependency management) can ameliorate some of the challenges we've outlined earlier.
 Technology alone cannot solve the reproducibility crisis, but tools can support researchers who are trying to apply rigor and clarity to their research efforts.

-Areas we won't cover here, but are critical to the consistent production of reproducible science, include researcher bias, research incentivization, publication bias, research culture, mentorship, and more.
+There are many topics we won't cover here, despite the fact that they play critical roles in the consistent production of reproducible science.
+These include researcher bias, practices of preregistration, research incentivization, publication bias, research culture, mentorship, promotion and tenure, MTAs, monetization and commercialization, and more.
 While we assert that proper use of technology is a **necessary** part of reproducible science, technology alone is not **sufficient**.

 ### Scripts